Personalism in the Professions

 Accompanying text: “Reverence” chapter from Dietrich von Hildebrand’s book The Art of Living.

-Session II – Ministers: Shepherding and Accompaniment in Grief
+Session II – Minister: Shepherding and Accompaniment in Grief

 Wednesday, October 18th at 7:00 p.m.
 ET with Fr.
 Adam Hertzfeld and Fr.
 Andrew Fryml

 “Death offers a striking contrast to all that is ungenuine and unnecessary.
 It has a solitary and authentic grandeur.”
 Dietrich von Hildebrand penned these reflections at eighty-six years of age, aware that he was nearing the end of his life.
 In the face of suffering and death, what basis do we have for hope?
 How does hope differ from optimism?
-And, what does it take for us to cultivate a proper attitude toward suffering and death in light of our Christian faith?
+What can we do for those who are grieving?

 Accompanying text: “Christian Hope”, “Christ Transforms Death”, and “Attaining the Christian View of Death” short chapters from Dietrich von Hildebrand’s book Jaws of Death: Gate of Heaven.

-Session III – Physician: Treating the Patient as Person
+Session IV – Physician: Treating the Patient as Person

 Do doctors have a responsibility to promote the objective good of their patients?
 We’ve heard the buzzword “patient-centered care”; but what happens when the patient’s good is in conflict with what the patient wants?
 Join us to go deeper into what it actually means to treat patients as persons.